Spiral Antidepressant Withdrawal Field Guide

 Lifestyle and Habits

-Exercise, nutrition, sleep, and mindfulness practices.
-Track your progress using Flourish OS wellness tools.
+Prioritize healthy lifestyle habits, including regular exercise, balanced nutrition, adequate sleep, and mindfulness practices.
+Consistently track your progress with wellness tools.

 Community and Meaning